 - Cut: In this step, you’ll realize that what you don’t do is just as important as what you do.
 You’ll learn how to delegate work and cut out the non-essentials.

 - Act: Hyatt teaches you how to complete high-leverage tasks in less time, with less stress by implementing effective prioritization and time-batching.

 The main objective of productivity shouldn’t be success, it should be freedom, and Hyatt lays out exactly how to make this happen.

 #13 – Zen to Done: The Ultimate Productivity System by Leo Babbuta

 Leo Babbuta is the founder of one of the largest personal development blogs on the internet, Zen Habits.

 His content centers around simplifying your life, building better habits, and becoming more productive, and over the years he’s put out thousands of pieces of life-changing content extensively covering all three of these topics.

 Perhaps his best work is “Zen to Done,” which seeks to help people simplify their life and achieve more by doing less.
-ZTD is a system that will help develop the habits that keep your day structured, and your tasks and project organized.
+ZTD is a system that will help develop the habits that help you organize your life and your tasks and projects structured..